-One of the really nice things about hosting this website are the photos that arrive on a continuing basis from folks wanting to share them.
+One of the really nice things about hosting this website are the photos and videos that arrive on a continuing basis from folks wanting to share them.
 Some are current, while others go back to the Lockheed factory in the mid-1940’s.
-While I use some photos on the “Constellation News” page, not all can be used and I’ve created this page to collect and share these photos with visitors to this website.
+While I use some on the “Constellation News” page, not all can be used and I’ve created this page to collect and share these items with visitors to this website.
 I hope you enjoy them.

 Photos of HARS Super Connie at the Avalon Air Show – March 26, 2017